 Evil just messed with the wrong hillbillies!
 Although I first saw this film at Sundance almost two years ago, I'm glad it's finally getting released this year because it's hilarious (read our review), one of my favorite Sundance horror comedies.
 IGN has debuted a brand new red band trailer for the indie comedy Tucker & Dale vs Evil, starring two funnymen Alan Tudyk and Tyler Labine.
 We featured a trailer for this a long time ago, but for those who don't remember these two play peaceful hillbillies who get caught up in fiasco with a bunch of idiot teens, a typical horror story flip-flopped.
 It's a such great indie comedy, check this out!

-Watch the official red band trailer for Tucker & Dale vs Evil via IGN:
+Watch the official red band trailer for Tucker & Dale vs Evil originally from IGN:

 Two hillbillies go vacation to their dilapidated mountain cabin, but their peaceful trip goes horribly awry.